Basenji

 curtesy museum cairo

-Depictions of typical Basenji dogs in Ancient Egypt were found in the graves of the great pyramid of Khufu ( Cheops ), built approximately 2700 BC in the IVth Dynasty.
+Depictions of typical Basenji dogs in Ancient Egypt were found in the graves of the great pyramid of Khufu (Cheop), built approximately 2700 BC in the IVth Dynasty.

 Egyptian woman and dancing dwarf Relief of the Seneb tomb